ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/02-alignment-indexref_mm.md

         echo $runtime
     </code></pre>

-{:start="1"}
+    When you are done, type "q" to exit.

-1. The script uses wget to download the fasta and GTF files from Ensembl using the links you found earlier.
+    1. The script uses wget to download the fasta and GTF files from Gencode using the links you found earlier.
     1. Uncompresses them using gunzip.
-1. Creates the star index directory [star_2.7.3a_index_GRCm38.p6].
+    1. Creates the star index directory [star.overlap100.gencode.M25].
     1. Change directory into the new star index directory.
 We run the star indexing command from inside the directory, for some reason star fails if you try to run it outside this directory.
     1. Run star in mode genomeGenerate.

-When you are done, type "q" to exit.

-{:start="5"}
 1. Run star indexing when ready.

     ```bash
     sbatch star_index.slurm
     ```

     This step will take a couple hours.
 You can look at the [STAR documentation](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) while you wait.
-All of the output files will be written to the star index directory **star_2.7.3a_index_GRCm38.p6**.
+All of the output files will be written to the star index directory **star.overlap100.gencode.M25**.

     **IF** For the sake of time, or for some reason it didn't finish, is corrupted, or you missed the session, you can **link** over a completed copy.

     ```bash
-    ln -s /share/biocore/workshops/2020_mRNAseq_July/References/star_2.7.3a_index_GRCm38.p6 /share/workshop/mrnaseq_workshop/$USER/rnaseq_example/References/.
+    ln -s /share/biocore/workshops/2020_mRNAseq_July/References/star.overlap100.gencode.M25 /share/workshop/mrnaseq_workshop/$USER/rnaseq_example/References/.
     ```